-Leyte Itinerary and Travel Guide: Top 15 Things to Do in Leyte
+Leyte Itinerary and Travel Guide: Best Places to visit in Leyte, Philippines

 The income source of the province is from fishing and crops like rice and corn.
 They also grow other crops like coconut, banana, sugarcane, tobacco, and abaca.
-Some mineral and stone deposits like manganese, limestone, and sandstones can be mined at its north-western part.
+Some mineral and stone deposits like manganese, limestone, and sandstone can be mined in its north-western part.

 But what attracts tourists the most about Leyte is the abundance of things to do.
 From natural attractions to manmade attractions to places to eat, there are many ways to get entertained and have adventures in Leyte.